MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 This ensures that documents longer than one page won't be interspersed with other jobs.

 For Windows versions 3.1 and later, this function replaces the `STARTDOC` printer escape.
-Using this function ensures that documents containing more than one page are not interspersed with other print jobs.
+Using this function ensures that documents containing more than one page aren't interspersed with other print jobs.

-`StartDoc` should not be used inside metafiles.
+`StartDoc` shouldn't be used inside metafiles.

 ### Example